 Why Watering Schedules Kill More Plants Than Drought

-Following a fixed watering schedule — like watering every day — is one of the fastest ways to kill healthy plants.
-While it feels responsible, constant moisture slowly damages roots and leads to weak, dying plants.
+Watering every day is one of the fastest ways to kill healthy plants, often caused by a fixed watering schedule.
+It may feel responsible, but constant moisture slowly damages roots and eventually leads to dying plants.

-Let’s look at why watering schedules cause so many problems and how a simple habit change can save your garden.
+Here are the main reasons watering schedules don’t work and how a simple habit change can save your plants.

 The Real Problem With Overwatering

-But soil that stays constantly wet blocks oxygen from reaching plant roots.
+But in reality, soil that is constantly wet blocks oxygen from reaching plant roots.

 Roots need air just as much as they need water.